crusher-dev/documentation/blog/2020-07-22-influxdb-lp-on-tcp.md

 If you leave a tag value off, and it exists in the database, it will get filled with a `null` value.

-When I start writing the above ILP to QuestDB, I'll get a table that looks like
+When I start writing the above ILP to Crusher, I'll get a table that looks like
 this:

 | dev_id | dev_name | temp_c | humidity | timestamp                   | dev_loc | altitude | pressure |